New Jersey Route 133: Extension to the New Jersey Turnpike

 On December 31, 2006, the New Jersey Turnpike Authority (NJTA) released its proposals regarding exit 8 of the New Jersey Turnpike and its possible replacement.
-The current exit 8 would be demolished and replaced with a new interchange.
-The new exit 8 would end at the intersection with Route 33, Milford Road, and the Route 133 bypass (on the east side of the expressway, instead of the west).
+As part of a project to widen the turnpike between exits 6 and 8A, the existing exit 8 would be demolished and replaced with a new interchange.
+The new interchange would end at the intersection with Route 33, Milford Road, and the Route 133 bypass (on the east side of the turnpike, instead of the west).
 This new exit 8 would grant direct access to the bypass (without going through any traffic lights), as well as to Route 33, using grade-separated interchanges.
 The new toll gate would feature a total of 12 booths at the toll gate.
-The second option would be a grade-separated diamond interchange would be constructed, which would lead the ramps towards Route 33.
+The second option would be a grade-separated diamond interchange, which would lead the ramps towards Route 33.
 At the intersection with Route 33 and the interchange ramps (from the turnpike and Route 133), a traffic signal would be built underneath the exit 8 ramps/Route 133.
 In lieu of a connector road, a jughandle would be built on Route 33 west.
 This would intersect at Route 33 (with a traffic light) and become the relocated Milford Road (after crossing Route 33).